-However, the entire eastern forests region is under tremendous pressure from deforestation.
+The entire eastern forests region is under tremendous pressure from deforestation.
 Trees are cut at unsustainable rates especially in the lower-lying oak forests, for fuel for homes and for domestic animal food.
 High-value timbers such as cedar are also cut to supply international markets.
-Additional demands on wildlife populations come from the heavy hunting levels seen across the region, for food and for the illegal wildlife trade in furs and other animal products.
+Additional demands on wildlife populations come from the heavy hunting levels for food and for the illegal wildlife trade in furs and other animal products.